How Indian flying fox bat Inspired Morphing Aircraft Wings

 Bat wings are built from a thin, highly elastic membrane stretched over elongated finger bones.
 The membrane has anisotropic stiffness — stiff along the wing span, flexible across it — and contains tiny hair sensors that detect airflow separation, triggering micro-adjustments 100 times per second to maintain optimal aerodynamics.

-In the language of biomimicry, this falls under the Move › Generate and control lift category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Generate and control lift category.

 The Design Principle